 Well, what do you think?
 My first made from SCRATCH theme.
 Whoo-hoo.
 I think it turned out rather well.
 The drop shadow didn’t turn out as good as I had hoped but it’ll do for now.

 I had the worst weekend.
 I went home because my dog was really sick (not eating or sleeping, breathing really hard, and bleeding internally) so we put her to sleep on Saturday.
 I’ve been a basket case since.
 This was the hardest animal to lose.
 God, I miss her so much.
-Anyway, to avoid a completely morbid post, I’ll move on but before I do, here is a photo of her:
+Anyway, to avoid a completely morbid post, I’ll move on but before I do.

 From the barista who serves your coffee, to forward-thinking teachers, we all have creativity within us.
 We can be creative, if we want to.
 Art can be in everything we do.
 I imagine if you’re passionate about it, you might think it’s pretty important.
 You might think about it a lot.
 You might get frustrated if you can’t seem to finish a project or bring one of your ideas to life, says Emily who develops tests for the U.S. and Canadian High School Equivalency (HSE) tests.
 She says: sometimes, at the end of the day, I look around me and see that I didn’t accomplish much at all, and my professional goal is to create at least one new test for a website named MyCareerTools that helps students to get ready for the HSE test.
 Sometimes other things take over and whatever I didn’t create for the day doesn’t matter anymore.…